Vollpension: Social business

 Vollpension is considered a highly successful example of social entrepreneurship: it provides additional income for older people in a commercially sustainable way, as well as enabling cross-generational interaction for its older staff, who may otherwise experience poverty and social isolation or loneliness.
 In 2020 Vollpension employed a total of 80 people, of 21 nationalities, aged 18 to 84.
 "Grandmas" (Omas) and a few "grandpas" (Opas) form a large part of the staff and are the only staff involved in baking.
 Most work part-time.
 The "grandmas" and the "grandpas" bake, serve, and chat to the clientele.

-Vollpension hosts diverse public activities each month, from knitting to poker, to allow the older staff to share their skills and knowledge amongst each other and with younger people.
+In its earlier years, Vollpension hosted a wide range of regular public activities, such as knitting and poker workshops, to facilitate the exchange of skills between generations.
+While these regular programs were later scaled back, the café continues to host occasional, irregular events and workshops.

+Entrance of Vollpension in der MUK in Vienna (Johannesgasse).